syedarida06/syedarida06/README.md

 Hi, I'm **Syeda Haniya Rida**, an Electronics & Communication Engineering student from India with a strong interest in software development.

-🎓 Currently pursuing **B.Tech in Electronics & Communication Engineering
+🎓 Currently pursuing **B.Tech in Electronics & Communication Engineering**

-💻 Focused on building a strong foundation in **Software Development and Full-Stack Development 🧠 Currently strengthening **DSA, SQL, Development skills and Computer Science fundamentals** 🌐 Building web applications and practical software projects using modern development technologies 📊 Exploring **SQL and data analytics** through real-world datasets and business-focused projects ⚡ Also interested in combining software with **embedded systems and electronics** 🎯 Working towards becoming a skilled software developer and preparing for software engineering opportunities
+💻 Focused on building a strong foundation in **Software Development and Full-Stack Development**

+🧠 Currently strengthening **DSA, SQL, development skills and Computer Science fundamentals**

+🌐 Building web applications and practical software projects using modern development technologies

+📊 Exploring **SQL and data analytics** through real-world datasets and business-focused projects

+⚡ Also interested in combining **software with embedded systems and electronics**

+🎯 Working towards becoming a skilled **software developer** and preparing for software engineering opportunities

 I believe in **mastering fundamentals, building practical projects, and continuously improving through hands-on problem solving.**